IsmaelTerreno/complementarypairs/README.md

-# complementarypairs
+# Complementary Pairs

 Algorithm to find K-complementary pairs in a given array of integers.
+Given Array A, pair (i, j) is K- complementary if K = A[i] + A[j];

+If you see it and you like it, do not hesitate to give me a star.

+I hope you like it.